Code-Institute-Submissions/MartinaP87-Tastes-Of-Autumn/README.md

 - The map was taken from [Google maps](https://www.google.com/maps);

-- The screenshot of the website on  different ports was from [Mockup screen generator](https://ui.dev/amiresponsive).
+- The screenshot of the website on  different ports was from [Mockup screen generator](https://ui.dev/amiresponsive);

+- The fonts were taken from [Google Fonts](https://fonts.google.com/);

+- The icons were taken from [Font Awesome](https://fontawesome.com/).